-Sony has confirmed a sweeping price increase across its entire PlayStation 5 lineup, effective April 2, 2026 — and if you've been on the fence about buying a PS5, you now have fewer than five days to act at current prices.
+Sony has confirmed a sweeping price increase across its entire PlayStation 5 lineup, effective April 2, 2026 — and if you've been on the fence about buying a PS5, you now have fewer than five days to.
+For other tech buying decisions happening this spring, see best laptops under $1,000 in 2026 and best budget phones under $300.
+You now have fewer than five days to act at current prices.

 This marks the second PS5 price hike in under a year, following a $50 increase in August 2025.
 This time the jump is bigger, and it's hitting every model.